 - ICC Young Arbitrators Forum - North America regional representative, 2021–2023 mandate

-- Chartered Institute of Arbitrators - completed intensive training program regarding international arbitration to attain Member credential
+- Chartered Institute of Arbitrators - Member (completed intensive international arbitration training program to attain Member credential)

 - International Institute for Conflict Prevention & Resolution (CPR) - Member, Arbitration Committee; Member, Energy, Oil & Gas Committee